 Let’s say an optometry practice wanted to update its employee handbook, including creating an acknowledgment form for each new employee to sign.
 Without a central location to collaborate on a document, and without the right tools, this process would take the healthcare professionals involved weeks to complete it.
 But with the tools offered by pdfFiller for Enterprise, the practice could significantly expedite and streamline their work.
 Here are the key tools pdfFiller for Enterprise offers that are designed to improve team collaboration across any medical institution.

 - Document access & shared folders.
 A healthcare professional can create shared folders that give multiple people access to the documents within them.
 Additionally, they can share access to any individual document they are working on with other users.
-This means people on a team or across an organization can be easily collaborating on documents at any given time.
-When giving access to documents, a user can give each collaborator different access levels (to edit, view or sign) based on their role in the process and for added security.
+This means people on a team or across an organization can easily collaborate on documents at any given time.
+When giving access to documents, a user can give each collaborator different access levels (to edit, view, or sign) based on their role in the process and for added security.

 - Leaving comments.
 Healthcare professionals have the ability to communicate with each other in a document by leaving comments or adding sticky notes.
 Users can highlight a text and add a comment that will be attached to it.
 Others can then reply to the comments and go back and forth in conversation until the issue is resolved.
-With the sticky note feature, a user can add a comment via a sticky note anywhere within the document for others to see.
+With the sticky note feature, a user can add comments via a sticky note anywhere within the document for others to see.

 - Seeing all versions.
 Just because changes have been made to a document doesn’t mean a healthcare professional can’t access past versions of it.
-Everytime a user exits a document and selects “Done,” the latest “version” of the document is captured.
+Every time a user exits a document and selects “Done,” the latest “version” of the document is captured.
 Document collaborators can see the list of versions saved by any collaborator for each document and have the option to either revert the document back to a particular version or access it for reference at any point.

 - Working from anywhere. pdfFiller for Enterprise is a cloud-based solution, which means medical professionals can use the solution anywhere, as long as they have an internet connection.
 Moreover, they can also edit PDFs and collaborate with colleagues on desktop or mobile devices.
 This means a user has a lot of flexibility to decide when and where they want to access and contribute to a document, which only expedites the collaboration process.